5 Objections Local Businesses Raise About Search Marketing

 Hint: Optimization plays a part here too.
 Our campaigns aren’t “set it and forget it” – we’re constantly reviewing and tweaking to make sure we’re delivering the right clicks and calls to every advertiser.

-Objection 3: It’s not necessary.
+Objection 3: Search Marketing is not necessary.

 “The marketing methods I’m using now are working fine.”